Vyral/base-template/_posts/2019-05-23-what-does-the-possibility-of-a-looming-recession-mean-for-our-market.md

 This reiterates a point I’ve been making all along: **A recession doesn’t automatically equate to a housing crisis, and people don’t seem to be putting off their home buying plans.** Also, more and more economists are starting to think that perhaps a recession isn’t right around the corner.&nbsp;

-To quote Lisa Shalett, chief investment officer of wealth management at Morgan Stanley, “I’m not convinced a recession is coming soon...I see an improving housing market (low rates help), a rebound in bank lending, a tight labor market, higher oil prices and well-behaved credit markets.
+To quote Lisa Shalett, chief investment officer of wealth management at Morgan Stanley, “I’m not convinced a recession is coming soon...I see an improving housing market (low rates help), a rebound in bank lending, a tight labor market, higher oil prices, and well-behaved credit markets.
 All these point to a stable U.S. economic outlook.”

 In other words, people are feeling pretty good about the economy.
 At 2:23 in the video above, you can see a chart from the 2018 NAR Aspiring Home Buyers Profile that shows that the percentage of non-owners who want to own a home in the future has gradually increased over the course of 2018.&nbsp;